The registration period for the CBU is now closed! For those that registered, you will receive an email from us soon!

 What should I do if there’s an issue with my correspondent?

 If you don’t get along with your correspondent, if they disrespect you, if they don’t contact you, or if there’s another problem, please communicate with us!
-Contact French for the future at email@example.com so that your issue can be solved quickly.
+Contact French for the future at email@example.com so that your issue can be solved quickly and you can be matched with someone else .

 When will I know if I am selected for the program?

-Everyone who meets the requirements and with whom we can find a partner will be able to participate.
+Everyone who meets the requirements and for whom we can find a partner will be able to participate.
 However, we will send you an email to put you in contact with your correspondent in the weeks following your subscription.

 When will I know who my correspondent is?
 How will we be put in touch?

 After the application period, we will match correspondents based on the responses submitted on the form.
 You can expect to know the identity and contact of your correspondent in the weeks following your registration.
 You will know before November 14.
 We will be contacting you by email.

 What if I want to quit the program?